The Curriculum at MBHS

-We follow the NCETM scheme of learning for maths.
+We follow the National Centre for Excellence in the Teaching of Mathematics (NCETM) scheme of learning for maths.
 Units are taught according to the NCETM prioritisation materials.
-Staff use our planning pro formas to fit the learning points into a sequence that allows children to review prior learning, be introduced to small steps for success, undertake paired, deliberate practise and then independent practise.
+Staff use our planning pro forma to fit the learning points into a sequence that allows children to review prior learning, be introduced to small steps for success, undertake paired, deliberate practise and then independent practise.
 As per the NCETM guidance, a range of visualisations are shared with pupils to help them develop a deep understanding of key concepts (mastery).
-More information can be found on the NCETM website here:
+More information can be on NCETM can be found here.

 Our English long term plans have been adapted from materials sourced from an outstanding partner school.
 We have taken these units (mapped for coverage, hierarchy and progression) and adapted them to link to our thematic learning (i.e. geography or science learning).
 This allows children to be be offered opportunities outside of wider curriculum learning to explore key concepts and themes (e.g. the story of Romulus and Remus, or research about the animals of the Amazon).
 Pupil voice and feedback has stated that this has had a really positive impact on English sessions - making them enjoyable and engaging.
 Writing units are no longer than 5-10 days, and each unit results in an extended writing opportunity.
 Stimulus texts are from high quality authors and include a range of texts, films, picture books and poems.
 Writing units always start with a key text and pupils work to explore the features, before planning and writing their own versions.